Winter Recreation in Oakridge, Oregon

 Half Day Guided Ride

-Sample Bend, Oregon’s famous mountain bike trails with a guide.
 Accessible for all skill levels, the guide selects a route based on your skill, interest and fitness to maximize flow on the trail.
-Time on trail is approximately 3 hours.

 Half Day Ride details